Homemade Rye Bread

 Instructions

-• If you’re using a stand mixer, switch to the dough hook.
-Add the honey, salt and and remaining bread flour.
-The dough should begin to clear the bottom of the bowl and form a ball around the hook.
+- If you're using a stand mixer, switch to the dough hook.
+Add 1 tablespoon honey, 2 teaspoons table salt and and remaining bread flour.
 If the dough is extremely sticky sprinkle in a few more tablespoons of bread flour.

-• Knead the dough for 5 minutes then turn it out onto a lightly floured surface.
+- Knead the dough on medium speed for 5 minutes or until the bread clears the sides of the bowl and clings to the hook.
+Turn it out onto a lightly floured surface.
 If working by hand, stir in as much of the flour as you can then turn the dough out onto a floured surface and knead for 4-5 minutes.

-• Cover with a damp kitchen towel and leave in a warm place until doubled in size, and it springs back slowly when poked, about 1 hour.
+- Cover and leave in a warm place until doubled in size and the dough springs back slowly when poked, about 1 hour.
 Meanwhile, preheat the oven to 400 °F. If you have a baking stone place it in the oven to preheat.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.